Autoit Continue Loop Statement With No Matching While Do or for

 Each line does the following:

-• Line 3 defines a variable i and sets the value to 0 .
+- Line 3 defines a variable

-• Line 7 states a condition check using an if statement.
-When the variable i equals 9 , the program proceeds to lines 9-11.
-In all other cases, the code jumps to line 13.
+ifstatement.
+When the variableiequals9, the program proceeds to lines 9-11.
+In all other cases, the code jumps to line 13. - Lines 9-11 print a message to the console, increment

 To see the output, run the script from the terminal.